julesjazz/grapefruitlab/content/print/pity-fear.md

 Staring at that empty page
 Is every rhyme I write out trite
 Is every melody the same

 Is there anything I have to say
 That has not been said before
 In a million better ways.
-From people who… (what’s a word that rhymes with before, But probably not more, poor, or torn)
+From people who… (what’s a word that rhymes with before?)
+*In reality the line is “Maybe ones that mean more”

 Tears are forming in my eyes
 "What do they expect from me?"
 My pain on main, my pound of flesh
-Maybe some cursed transsexual symphony?
+Maybe some transexual symphony?
 The Ugly Organ about a surgery?
 Tru-trans soul rebel in a minor key?"

 And none of that’s authentic anyway
 At some point should I just
 Throw up my hands and walk away
+Or fade away into rust

 Maybe there is no better day than today
 To slowly fade away
 Maybe there is no better day than today
 To slowly fade away
 Maybe there is no better day than today
-To watch me fade away
+To slowly fade away
 ```

 ### [Dialogue - ReWrite The Past]